mcdemarco/the-new-kitchen-cookbook/fish/spicySalmon.md

 ## Variants

 Try it with fresh salmon.
-The original recipe recommended wild caught Alaskan, skin on or off.
+The original recipe recommended wild caught Alaskan, skin on or off, and did not include cayenne.